tony-waters/tony-waters.github.io/_posts/2015-02-05-value-objects.md

 			return true;
 		}

-##Conclusion
+##Conclusion to Part 1
-Following Evans (2003) I have outlined a method of creating Value Objects, specifically:

-1. make it express the meaning of its attribute(s)
-2. treat it as immutable
-3. don’t give it any identity
-4. give it related functionality

 If you're anything like me, at some point you will have thought "isn't a lot of this just good design practice that applies to any class?"
-After all, we're supposed to give classes meaningful names.
-And we're supposed to co-locate data and the methods that relate to it within a class -- that's just encapsulation!
+After all, giving classes meaningful names is just good practice.
+As is co-locating data and the methods that relate to it within a class -- that's just encapsulation!
 And this is of course true.
 In this sense a DDD Value Object is rooted in a wider context of Java best practices.

-In [Part 2](/value-objects-2) of this post I will look at how `Embeddable`s provide a means to represent Value Objects in a JPA environment.
+In [Part 2](/value-objects-2) of this post I will look at how `Embeddables` provide a convenient way to represent Value Objects in a JPA environment.

 <hr />